AR-Tour/AR-Tour.github.io/README.md

 # What does this project about

 ARTour project is a new vector of WebAR improving.
-The main idea is about making ar (WebAR) more available for other people, to use it everywhere: business, education, entertaiment etc.
+The main idea is about making ar (WebAR) more available for other people, to use it everywhere: business, education, entertaiment etc. All markers keeps in servers and loads dynamically while you are scanning.